 Land plants evolved from green algae over 450 million years ago.
-Phylogenetic analyses based on both morphological and molecular data suggest that within the green algae, charyophytes in the order Charales are the sister group to the land plants.
+Phylogenetic analyses based on both morphological and molecular data suggest that within the green algae, charyophytes within the Zygnematales are the sister group to the land plants.
 Within the land plants, the least controversial phylogenetic distinction is between the bryophytes (liverworts, mosses and hornworts) and the tracheophytes (vascular plants).
 The tracheophytes are monophyletic, with seed plants (gymnosperms and angiosperms), monilophytes (ferns and horsetails) and lycophytes each forming monophyletic groups within that clade.
-In contrast, the more basal bryophytes comprise a paraphyletic grade with the liverworts resolved as the most basal group (and thus sister group to all other land plants), and the hornworts as most likely sister group to the vascular plants.
+In contrast, the more basal bryophytes comprise a paraphyletic grade with relationships between liverworts, mosses and hornworts still hotly debated.

 As land plants evolved from green algae, developmental mechanisms were either generated de novo, or were recruited from existing toolkits and adapted to facilitate changes in form.
 Some of these changes occurred once, others on multiple occasions, and others were gained and then subsequently lost in a subset of lineages.
 In the context of land plant evolution, a few key innovations facilitated the variations in morphology that are seen in extant plant groups.
 These include the development of multi-cellular embryos, branched shoots, vasculature, leaves, roots, seeds and flowers.
 Through both forward and reverse genetic analyses in model species, a reasonable understanding of how these processes are regulated in flowering plants has emerged.
 However, most of the processes evolved before the flowering plants and are thus also features of non-flowering plant species.
 Our work aims to investigate how key processes are regulated in non-seed plants in order to provide insight into how developmental mechanisms involved.

 Our work is currently focussed in 2 key areas: